 Using VA Jumbo Loans in Washington State

-In 2019, the VA limit for most counties in Washington state is $484,350.
-In the Seattle metro area — including the counties of King, Pierce and Snohomish — the VA loan limit is set at $726,525 to account for higher housing costs.
+In 2019, the VA limit for most counties in Washington state was $484,350.
+In the Seattle metro area — including the counties of King, Pierce and Snohomish — the VA loan limit was set at $726,525 to account for higher housing costs.

 In some areas, median home prices have risen above these limits.
 This is especially true in the Seattle metro area, where house values have risen by double digits over the last few years, though prices have dipped since last summer and continue on a gradual downward trend.
-In Seattle, the median home price dipped to $714,100, a decrease of 4.3% since the same time last year.
+In Seattle, the median home price has dipped to about $729,000 as of January 2020, a decrease of 3.9% since the same time last year.

 Related: How much can I afford with VA?